unicode-org/cldr/docs/ldml/tr35-general.md

 ss → z ;
 ```

-Apply this rule to “bassch” results in “bazch” because “ss” matches earlier in the string than “sch”.
+Applying this rule to “bassch” results in “bazch” because “ss” matches earlier in the string than “sch”.
 If you really wanted “bassh”—that is, if you wanted the first rule to win even when the second rule matches earlier in the string, you'd either have to add another rule for this special case...

 ```
 sch → sh ;